 What do I do if I have a concern?

 If you have any concerns about an individual possibly being drawn into or supporting terrorism, assess them first with your manager.
-If this is not possible, or if, having considered the case, you still believe there may be grounds for a Channel referral, contact MASH to discuss the case:
+If this is not possible, or if, having considered the case, you still believe there may be grounds for a Channel referral complete the Prevent National Referral Form V4 (October 2020)

 Sussex Police Prevent Team: